-- Central, downtown locations in Chicago. - Shops, restaurants, and entertainment are all within walking distance. - Steps away from public transit and some residences are located within walking distance from MCC's campuses. - Independent lifestyle and the opportunity to live alongside American and international students.
+- Central, downtown locations in Chicago. - Shops, restaurants, and entertainment within walking distance. - Close proximinty to public transit, with some residences located within walking distance from MCC's campuses. - Independent lifestyle and the opportunity to live alongside American and international students.